 a navigation mechanism configured to emit navigation signals underwater; and

-a docking acceptor configured to be located underwater and to accept said docking mechanism;
+a docking acceptor configured to be located underwater and to accept said docker;

 11. The system of claim 10 wherein said vehicle is configured to move in ice-covered water.